mbmcmullen27/ncurses/README.md

     - _"If you don't see the text output in Cyygwin, change the font to Lucinda Console or some other font that suports Unicode text." (pg.48)_

+### <a>Chapter 8</a>

+pg.
+80

+    Though the getnstr() function does cap input, its up to you to ensure that the value of n is less than the buffer size.
+Otherwise input overflow occurs.